DjoserGenomics/djosergenomics.github.io/_posts/2025-11-11-Armored-Phage-A-Thermostable-MS2-Phage-Proposal.md

 2. Use **AlphaFold** to Predict the structure of a single Capsid Protein Monomer:

-   - The Target is to identify flexible regions or loops that break easily at high temperatures.
+   - The Target is to identify flexible regions or loops that are prone to thermal denaturation.
    - Usually these regions can be highlighted by low confidence scores in AlphaFold predictions.

 3. Use **ProteinMPNN** to try and design mutations in the Capsid Protein: